Article: Schedule by Work vs. Schedule by Duration

 To see a schedule based on the amount of work assigned to each task, select the checkboxes for the task(s) you wish to scheduled by Work, then click "Advanced" on the toolbar.
 Select "Schedule by Work".

-In our example above, Gail has 50% availability for this project.
-When choosing Schedule by Work, the duration changes to 12 hours, and the finish date adjusts to accommodate 6 hours of work, instead of the 2 day duration.
-You can use Schedule by Work for certain tasks, or for the most accurate scheduling, use it for your entire project.
+In our example above, Jan has 50% availability for this project.
+When choosing Schedule by Work, the duration changes to 4 hours, and the finish date adjusts to accommodate 2 hours of work, instead of the 2-day duration.
+You can use Schedule by Work for certain tasks, or for your entire project.